karllhughes/portable-cto-book-1/2-product-development/1-agile.md

 As the first dotcom bubble burst in the early 2000s, a wave of overfunded tech companies fell, and software developers started exploring new release cycles and methodologies.
 Because engineers and managers with varied backgrounds now had the ability to communicate and pass information around more quickly, some of the best ideas started to get used more widely.
 In 2001, a [group of these software thinkers](http://agilemanifesto.org/history.html) came together and wrote the first "Agile Manifesto."

 Agile itself does not dictate a specific workflow or outline steps to take to release software.
 The Agile Manifesto is instead a listing of priorities that the software developers who wrote it believed were most important.
 It has since been adopted by countless companies and spun out dozens of frameworks - some more rigid than others.
-The Agile Software Development Manifesto reads\*:
+The Agile Software Development Manifesto reads: (\*1)

 > We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work, we have come to value:
 >